mana/manasource-doc/serverlist.xml.md

         </tr>
         <tr>
             <td>type</td>
             <td>The server protocol type supported by the server.
-Currently, tmwAthena (and eAthena for backwards compatibility) and Manaserv are supported.
+Currently, tmwAthena (and eAthena for backwards compatibility) and the Mana server are supported.
 If the type is unknown (or not specified), the client will ignore the entry.</td>
         </tr>
         <tr>
             <td>minimumVersion</td>